jan-revay/initPC/Ubuntu_22.04/README.md

 - add a keyboard shortcut for changing the tiling layout in the Tiling Shell gnome extension
 - I think that the clipboard does not work well for me on Ubuntu with my clipboard extension - todo investigate
 - Make suspend work (low priority on Dzej's PC)
-- sometimes pressing ctrl will show two tiles where window can go that overlap (Tiling Shell extension) it could be that there is a conflicting extension and two extensions fight with each other
+- sometimes pressing ctrl will show two tiles where the window can go that overlap (Tiling Shell extension) it could be that there is a conflicting extension and two extensions fight with each other
-- Gdrive launcher - open with my payed gdrive account (there should be CLI option to choose profile resp.
+- Gdrive launcher - open with my payed gdrive account (there should be a CLI option to choose profile resp.
 URL)
 - some replacement for Caprine package (FB messenger) - ideally just FB web app

 ## Wayland